neaorin/MLOnSparkWorkshop/README.md

 * _Workshop Part #2_ __Building an end-to-end predictive pipeline for credit scoring in Azure__ by __Sorin Peste__  Technical Evangelist Data & AI, Microsoft

+## Setup

+Please see the [Setup page](Setup.md) for instructions on how to set up your environment for this workshop.

+## Feedback

-__Feedback:__ how did we do?
+How did we do?
 Fill in the survey to let us know: https://www.surveymonkey.com/r/HNJLMHP

 For questions please reach out to marketing@softelligence.net